If you’re part of a content marketing agency, we’ve some got good news for you:

 The short timeframe is because I didn’t have to rely on several other team members who had tons of work on their plate to help me create the page.
 I could do everything myself with no coding or design experience whatsoever.

-Hand the project off to your copywriter and let her add copy and images using Instapage’s simple and fully customizable, click-to-add tool:
+Hand the project off to your copywriter and let her add copy and images using the simple and fully customizable click-to-add tool from Instapage:

 2. Cut costs